Black Friday Sale on now | Save 20% off selected courses site wide | Use code: SAVE20 at checkout | T&C's apply

 Mandatory

-To complete this online course, you will need a personal computer with adequate internet access and sufficient software and bandwidth to support web conferencing.
-You will also require an operating system with a web browser compatible with Canvas, Zoom, Microsoft Teams, Mentimeter, and Muralme.
-You may be required to install Citrix Workspace on this computer.
-Slide Presentations will be made available in Adobe Acrobat as a PDF.
+• An operating system with a web browser compatible with Canvas, Zoom, Microsoft Teams, Mentimeter, and Muralme.
+You may also be required to install Citrix Workspace.
+Slide Presentations will be made available in .pdf format.

 Desired